 Find your target audience

 Determining your target audience is a universal task for any marketing effort.
-If you want to make people interested in your offering, first decide who it is for.
-In defining your target audience and shaping up your buyer persona, try to think of as many specific details as you can:
+If you want to pique people’s interest in your offering, first decide who it is for.
+While defining your target audience and shaping up your buyer persona, try to think of as many specific details as you can:

 - Age, geographic location